gardenFiend138/study-notes/graphs/intro_graphs.md

     * for sprase graphs, we use a adjacency list

   Path in a graph:
-    * sequence of vertices where each adhacent pair is connected by an edge
+    * sequence of vertices where each adjacent pair is connected by an edge
     * path denoted by < >
       * simple path: vertices and edges are not repeated
     * Walk: traversing a graph